Opus (film): Plot

 Ariel sneaks away from Belle and finds the guests' phones stored in a taxidermy facility.
 They have been rendered useless.
 She is too distressed to notice Bill's decapitated corpse nearby.
 She packs her things and asks to leave.
 Moretti convinces Ariel to attend a puppet show while she waits for the bus to take her home.
 The guests are seated in beanbag chairs and made to watch a puppet of Billie Holiday interviewed by paparazzi rats.

 Ariel is startled when her chair moves.
 Eventually, Emily claws her way out of it.
 Her tongue is horrifically swollen, and Moretti finally admits to poisoning her.
 The Levelists attack the guests, killing Stan and Bianca.
 Ariel flees to a replica of Moretti's childhood home.
 Bill's head is mounted on a wall.
 She also finds cyanide and champagne.
 Belle tracks Ariel down and overpowers her.

 Ariel regains consciousness at a ritual where the Levelists drink champagne.
-One of the cultists frees her, and she escapes.
+Clara is killed, but one of the cultists frees Ariel, who escapes.
 When she returns with the police, Moretti is calmly playing the piano surrounded by the corpses of his five guests.

 Two years later, Ariel's book about her experience is a bestseller.
 The Levelists' bodies have not been found, and Moretti is serving several life sentences for the murders of his guests.
 He summons Ariel to an interview where he reveals the Levelists are all alive and well and spread throughout society.
-The entire point of the massacre was to get Ariel to write a book about it that would inadvertently proselytize Levelism.
+Ariel was deliberately allowed to escape the ritual, and in fact the entire point of the massacre was to kill a bunch of people in front of Ariel so she'd write a book about it that would inadvertently proselytize Levelism.

-At the end of the movie, Ariel is seen guest starring on a talk show.
+Ariel is later seen guest starring on a talk show.
 Just as the host asks her a question about her book, she notices that she was wearing one of the pearl necklaces, indicating her being a Levelist also.
 Ariel is stunned.